centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Various issues incurred with the Business Platform.
+- Fixed an issue that prevented Business Activities top counter from loading.
 - Fixed an issue that cause the BA top counter to not load properly.
 - [BAM] Fixed an issue in the BA monitoring redirection.
 - Fixed an error message in boolean rules when a host name was longer than 15 characters.